Whalelingyun/BT5153-Group10-yelp/README.md

 The representative subset of the original data can be found in Data folder.

 ## Code
-There are total xx ipynb notebooks.
+There are total 6 ipynb notebooks.
 The notebook sequence is denoted in titles.

 1. Data Preparation